jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (a) its reasons for requiring the examination; and (b) the fields of social work in which the social worker usually practises.
 (2) The social worker—
-  (a) is entitled to have another medical practitioner, chosen by him or her, attend the examination as an observer; and (b) whether or not a medical practitioner chosen by him or her attends, is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
+  (a) is entitled to have another medical practitioner, of the social worker’s choice, attend the examination as an observer; and
+  (b) whether or not a medical practitioner chosen by the social worker attends, is entitled to be accompanied by 1 person of the social worker’s choice who agrees to attend.
-(3) The medical practitioner who examines the social worker must, as soon as reasonably practicable after the examination, give the Registrar a written report on the social worker's mental and physical condition (so far as it affects his or her ability to practise satisfactorily as a social worker).
+(3) The medical practitioner who examines the social worker must, as soon as reasonably practicable after the examination, give the Registrar a written report on the social worker's mental and physical condition (so far as it affects the social worker’s ability to practise satisfactorily as a social worker).
 (4) Promptly after receiving the report, the Registrar must— (a) put it before the Board; and
   (b) send a copy to the social worker.